-Total net position decreased \$107.7 million in fiscal year 2018 from the prior year, not including the effects of the restatement.
-In connection with GASB No. 68, accounting standards for pensions, and GASB No. 75 accounting for other post-employment benefits, management presents the following additional information:
+Total net position increased \$14.3 million in fiscal year 2019 from the prior year.
+In connection with GASB No. 68, accounting standards for pensions, and GASB No. 75 accounting for other postemployment benefits, management presents the following additional information: